parvezdudekula/playwrightcucumber/DEMO_READOUT.md

 - **Data-Driven Steps**: Cucumber scenario outlines, JSON data
 - **Allure Reporting**: Step-level detail, AI healing logs, CI/CD-friendly
 - **Plug-and-Play**: Onboard new apps with config only—no code changes
+- **Robust Error Handling**: Custom World and hooks for browser/page lifecycle, screenshots on failure
+- **Scripted Allure Reporting**: `generate:allure`, `allure:generate`, and `allure:open` npm scripts for easy report generation and viewing

+### How AI/ML is Used
+- **Selector Auto-Healing**: When a selector is not found, the framework uses OpenAI's API to analyze the DOM and suggest a new selector based on the element's context and historical data.
+- **Self-Learning**: Successful AI-suggested selectors are stored for future use, making the framework more resilient over time.
+- **Allure Integration**: Every AI healing attempt and outcome is logged as an Allure step, providing full traceability and insight into how the framework adapts to UI changes.

+### How Reporting Works
+- **Allure Reports**: Every test run generates a detailed Allure report with:
+  - Step-by-step execution
+  - Attachments (screenshots, logs)
+  - AI healing attempts and results
+  - Easy navigation for failed steps and root cause analysis
+- **Automation**: Use `npm run generate:allure` to generate and open the report, or `npm run allure:generate`/`npm run allure:open` for granular control.

 ### How It Works
 1. Add selector/URL config JSON for your app